New York Disabled Veteran Benefits

 1. Confirm your VA disability compensation never appears as income on your New York return (it should not appear on your federal return either, and New York starts from your federal figures).

-2. If you receive military retirement pay or SBP, deduct it on the current New York return's military-retirement line; check the current-year NYS Tax Dept. instructions for the exact line, since form layouts change.
+2. If you receive military retirement pay or SBP, deduct it on the current New York return's military-retirement line; check the current-year state Tax Department instructions for the exact line, since form layouts change.

 Vehicles, plates & tolls